FRESH AND UPDATED CONTENT & FORMAT FOR 2016!

 Please note, it is advised you arrive at fifteen minutes before your scheduled start time to ensure a prompt start.

 Seminar tickets are £40 when booked in advance.
-This also includes your Adventure Travel Show entry for that day plus a £10 Wanderlust voucher.
-Tickets will be on sale soon.
+If you wish to attend more than one Travel Photography or Travel Writing Seminar additional tickets can be purchased for only £30*!
+This also includes your Adventure Travel Show entry for that day.

 *Please note combined discounts are only valid on advance tickets.
 Discounts can only be applied when booking all tickets in one transaction.